AdobeDocs/commerce-webapi/src/pages/get-started/authentication/index.md

 This method is a good choice for integrating with a third-party system that supports OAuth 1.0a.

-After activating an integration (self activated), you can use the generated consumer key, consumer secret, access token, and access token secret to provide third-party systems access to Magento Store resources.
+After activating an integration (self activated), you can use the generated consumer key, consumer secret, access token, and access token secret to provide third-party systems access to Commerce Store resources.
 You do not need to make calls to the `/oauth/token/request` or `/oauth/token/access` endpoints to exchange tokens.

 If a third-party system provides endpoints, you can use them to [activate an integration](./gs-authentication-oauth.md#activate-an-integration) and link your account.
-After completing the activation process, a third-party service can use the consumer key, consumer secret, access token, and access token secret provided by Magento during activation to make API calls.
+After completing the activation process, a third-party service can use the consumer key, consumer secret, access token, and access token secret provided by Commerce during activation to make API calls.

 #### Related topics